JuliaPhylo/PhyloTraits.jl/docs/src/man/simulate_continuous.md

 ```
 ![truenet_with_numbers](../assets/figures/truenet_with_numbers.svg)

-For identifiability reasons, shifts are only allowed on tree-like
+For identifiability reasons, shifts are only allowed on tree (not hybrid) edges.
-branches.
 Here, a shift on either hybrid edge 9 or 7 would have the same
 effect as a shift on edge 6: by shifting traits of species A and B.

 Let's say that we want to add a shift with value 5.0 on the branch directly